Our Past Productions

 Melia M. Murphy is a graduate of St. Mary's Episcopal School and Rhodes College.
 She is a member of Suburban Garden Club and St. George's Episcopal Church, where she is active in several ministries.
 She is the wife of Dr. Drew Murphy and mother of two sons.

 Raymond U. Osarogiagbon, MD FACP, is a hematologist, medical oncologist (blood, cancer specialist).
-Director of the University of Tennessee Cancer Institute's Multidisciplinary Thoracic Oncology, Dr. Osarogiagbon is an alumnus of Cambridge University's Shakespeare Summer School and a member of the Royal Shakespeare Company.
+Working with Baptist Memorial Medical Group, Dr. Osarogiagbon is an alumnus of Cambridge University's Shakespeare Summer School and a member of the Royal Shakespeare Company.
 "I advocate active performance of all texts, but believe that everything begins with Shakespeare.
 Great poetry and drama, by providing psychological insights, foster mutual understanding.
 Every community needs Shakespeare."

 W. Reid Sanders Affiliations: Chickasaw Partners, Hugo Dixon Foundation, Rhodes College, Dixon Gallery and Gardens, The Pioneer Group, Inc., Harbor Global Company, Ltd., TV A Entertainment Corporation, Independent Bank, Mid-America Apartment Communities .